Andrea Baronchelli

 Modeling human dynamics of face-to-face interaction networks.
 Phys.
 Rev. Lett.
 (2013)

 Random Walks and Search in Time-Varying Networks.
+Phys.
 Rev. Lett.
 (2012)

 Modeling the emergence of universality in color naming patterns.
 PNAS (2010)